 In February 1917, at the height of the First World War, the Russian tsarist government was overthrown and the tsar, Nicholas II, was forced to abdicate.
 A provisional government took power, a coalition of ex-Duma members and moderate socialists – Mensheviks and Socialist Revolutionaries, but it could only exist with the powerful support of the workers, represented by councils or ‘soviets’.
 Between them, the provisional government and the soviets, they ran the country as a ‘dual power’.

 Many Russian workers felt they’d been sold short – they’d expected that the February Revolution and the overthrow of the tsar would bring about the end of Russia’s participation in the war.
-But instead the government was intent on continuing the war.
-The provisional government seemed no less bourgeois than the Romanovs.
+But instead the government was intent on continuing the fight.
+The provisional government, it seemed, was no less bourgeois than the Romanovs.

 ‘All power to the Soviets!’